How do I get low-income internet?

 How do I get internet with a low income?

-The US government offers discounted internet through the Affordable Connectivity Program and Lifeline program, and many internet providers have low-income internet plans for under $20 per month.
-Follow the links in this answer to learn how to apply.
+The U.S. government offers discounted internet through the Lifeline program, and many internet providers have low-income internet plans for under $20 per month.

 Can you get free internet?